E2Edev: Benchmarking Large Language Models in End-to-End Software Development Task: E2EDev Benchmark Construction

 \textbf{{BDD Test Scenario} Annotation}.
-For each human-validated requirement, HITL-MAA generates a corresponding set of {Gherkin-style BDD test scenarios}, where each scenario describes a specific condition or user interaction to be tested. {Scenarios follow the Given-When-Then format, which clearly lays out the preconditions (\textit{Given}), the user action (\textit{When}), and the expected outcome (\textit{Then}) in natural language.} To support this process, HITL-MAA employs a Test Case Generation Agent that analyzes the validated requirements and source code to generate relevant scenarios.
-The agent processes requirements one by one and is prompted to cover a wide range of user behaviors—including {typical user actions}, unexpected actions, boundary cases, and defensive handling—based on user intent.
-Since the agent relies on source code, it may miss certain behavior patterns that are not explicitly represented.
-For example, a function like \texttt{submitForm()} might manage different types of invalid input internally, {but if these differences are not clear from the source code, the agent might not generate test scenarios covering every case.} To improve coverage, five software testing experts collaboratively review and refine the generated scenarios.
-They supplement missing interactions, eliminate hallucinated cases, and ensure each scenario is consistent with the requirement.
-To further ensure annotation quality, HITL-MAA includes a final expert review step to resolve any potential inconsistencies between the requirements and test cases.
+For each human-validated requirement, HITL-MAA generates a set of Gherkin-style BDD test scenarios.
+Each scenario describes a specific condition or user interaction to be tested and follows the Given–When–Then format, clearly specifying the preconditions (\textit{Given}), the user action (\textit{When}), and the expected outcome (\textit{Then}) in natural language.
+To support this process, HITL-MAA employs a Test Case Generation Agent that analyzes both validated requirements and source code to produce relevant scenarios.
+The generation process is guided to cover a wide range of test cases, including both typical behaviors and unexpected or edge cases.
+Since the agent relies solely on source code—which does not explicitly capture all user interaction patterns—some unconventional scenarios may be overlooked and require supplementation by human experts.
+To ensure comprehensive coverage and high quality, five software testing experts collaboratively review and refine the generated scenarios.
+Meanwhile, HITL-MAA incorporates a final expert review step to resolve any remaining inconsistencies between requirements and test cases, guaranteeing reliable and high-quality annotations.

-\textbf{{Step Implementation} Annotation}.
-This step focuses on converting each {BDD test scenario} into an executable Python script.
-To achieve this, HITL-MAA utilizes a Test Automation Engineer Agent to generate initial Python step implementations corresponding to the Gherkin-style test steps.